-- Collaborate with other staff and third-party consultants on marketing and fundraising campaigns and strategies (including actively engaging in social media relating to Alliance activities and accomplishments)
+- Collaborate with other staff and third-party consultants on marketing and fundraising campaigns and strategies (including assisting with social media efforts relating to HSP activities and accomplishments)

 - Participate in Bridges’ training and, on occasion, networking events and weekend Bridges’ activities

 - Other duties as assigned